sgorsten/linalg/README.md

 ### Unary Operations

-For any vector or matrix `a`, the following unary operations will result in a vector or matrix of the same size:
+For any vector `a`, the following unary operations will result in a vector or matrix of the same size:

 * `+a` applies the unary `operator +` to each element from `a`
 * `-a` applies the unary `operator -` to each element from `a`